 We have been developing programs that address the specific needs of our community particularly in terms of education.
 We are building our curriculum to combine several elements into our approach to teaching the community; Presentations with live interpretation, Computer and technical assistance, English instruction and Citizenship classes.

 We started 2019 off by launching our computer and technical assistance program alongside our expanded ESL programs.
 Computer literacy and English illiteracy go hand-in-hand among recently resettled refugees, especially for adults.
 To begin to address these trends, we began purchasing and receiving donated computers, we make sure they are fully functional, install high quality ESL courseware and teach families how to operate them.
-We have also been working on building out a language lab at our office.

 Home Health Care Services

 BRCW is committed to providing needed services to the Burmese and Rohingya families in Milwaukee.
 We understand that having access to quality healthcare means that our community needs to be educated Many of our community members have been denied access to modern healthcare systems, it creates a situation where our community has a lot of ground to make up in terms of their understanding and ability to navigate these systems.

 During our formation we began working towards creating a Burmese Home Healthcare organization and made significant progress.
 Since then, we have chosen to prioritize our programs and devote our resources to forward educational, developmental and community organizing efforts.
 We may return to our work building a healthcare agency in the future.